10 Reasons to Go on An Italian River Cruise

 10 Reasons to Cruise Italy’s Rivers and Canals

-1. Stay in a home away from home on your Italian cruise
+1. Stay in a home-away-from-home on your Italian river cruise

 2. See stunning Renaissance architecture

-River cruises to Italy allow you to explore a host of towns and cities, particularly in the Veneto region where in the company of our onboard guide, the highlightsare Venice, Ferrara and Mantua.
+Our Italian river cruises allow you to explore a host of towns and cities, particularly in the Veneto region.
+In the company of your onboard Tour Guide, you will be taken on an insiders view of Venice, Ferrara, and Mantua.
 These wonderful cities are packed to the brim with magnificent Renaissance architecture and, with opportunities to go ashore on private guided tours or to explore at your own pace, you’ll be able to get a truly first-hand experience.

 3. Enjoy fantastic Italian gastronomy